From 1 February 2024, Bury Council is responsible for managing and maintaining all council homes previously supported by

 We will always ensure that reasonable adjustments are made to help customers access and use our services.
 If you have trouble making a complaint or want this information in another language or format (such as large font or Braille) please contact us.

 When you first let us know there has been a problem we will try our best to resolve it by get an Urgent Action request to a manager to call to discuss your problem and hopefully fix it quickly.

 If we are not able to do this to your satisfaction you can tell us you want to formally complain.

-Complaints can be made by yourself or another tenant or group of tenants you nominate and give authority to act on your behalf.
+Complaints can be made by yourself or another tenant or group of tenants you nominate and give authority to act on your behalf to make the complaint.

 Please include your name, address, email and contact number and tell us what the problem is and what action do you think should be taken to resolve it?
 You can contact us by:

 We will look into your complaint and respond to you within ten working days from when we received it.
 If, for any reason, we are not going to be able to respond within this time frame we will call you to explain why and agreed a timescale with you and we will confirm in writing the new timescale.